cshum/imagor/README.md

 * `HALIGN` is horizontal alignment of crop.
 Accepts `left`, `right` or `center`, defaults to `center`
 * `VALIGN` is vertical alignment of crop.
 Accepts `top`, `bottom` or `middle`, defaults to `middle`
 * `smart` means using smart detection of focal points
-* `filters` a series of image filter operations to be applied, see filters section
+* `filters` a pipeline of image filter operations to be applied, see filters section
 * `IMAGE` is the image URI

 In addition, prepending `/params` to the existing endpoint returns the endpoint params in JSON form for preview: